mitsuoka/file_upload_test/README.md

 ==

-**file\_upload\_test** is a set of file upload test servers for development of server application utilizing Dart [http\_server](https://pub.dartlang.org/packages/http_server) pub package.
+**file\_upload\_test** is a set of file upload test servers for development of server application‚“ utilizing Dart [http\_server](https://pub.dartlang.org/packages/http_server) pub package.

-This repository consists of the following source codes.
+This repository consists of following source codes.

 - **bin/test\_server\_1.dart** : Returns contents of the HTTP request to the client.
-  This server reports MIME multipart body byte data as ASCII text and hexdump.
+  This server reports MIME multipart body byte data as ASCII and UTF-8 text and hexdump.
  You can confirm what actual HTTP request the client sent to the server.

 - **bin/test\_server\_2.dart** : Returns contents of the HTTP request to the client.